jackoholleran/crypto-archives/README.md

 * A summary of state channels, Plasma, and Truebit.
 [2018]

+[Layer 2: The Execution Layer: A look at Sidechains, Elastic Sidechains, Plasma and State Channels](https://medium.com/skale/layer-2-the-execution-layer-21eaca149a8) by Jack O'Holleran with contributions from Eric Olszewski, Chadwick Strange, and others
+* A look at layer 2 scaling solutions and where they have the most impact [2019]

 [The Arwen Trading Protocols](https://www.arwen.io/whitepaper.pdf) by Ethan Heilman, Sebastien Lipmann, Sharon Goldberg ( [ipfs](https://gateway.ipfs.io/ipfs/QmSFPkyEBfCkGot4LK5a6Dk9fQaNCmg7drzPVGyKnBJKpK) )
 * A new protocol that allows traders to securely trade cryptocurrencies at a centralized exchange, without ceding custody of their coins to the exchange.
 [2019]